 | |

-simply lists the books and pamphlets on my book shelf.
-When I've read something
+bibliography.
+It simply lists the books and pamphlets on my book shelf.
+When

-put the books into different categories, though this is inevitably rather loose.
+to group the books by topic, though this is inevitably rather loose.
+In some

 Alternative Worship